SamGFrendo/Woody/readme.md

 4. I should make it so that clear() results in a fadeout of cells rather than dissapearing... this might be tricky

+5. I should get my head around css grid.
+Seems like that is the way to go.

 Things to find out a little more about...
 1. The 'this' keyword in functions